 Homesteading to the Glory of GodTim Kinnard

-As I listened to all of that explained, I caught myself relating very much to the overall appeal of that kind of lifestyle–I suppose minus some of the vows that went with it.
-I don’t think I could ever buy into those celibacy requirements!
-But as “homesteaders,” it struck me how my wife and I have chosen to pursue a somewhat similar quiet, self-reliant life in the country.
-And as I stopped to think about our reasons for leaving the city to homestead, I admit we’ve shared many of the same reasons that resonated in those early monasteries.
+As I read about these sorts of figures in church history, I catch myself relating very much to the overall appeal of that kind of lifestyle—I suppose minus some of the vows that went along with it.
+We won’t get into all of those.
+But, as “homesteaders,” it struck me how my wife and I have chosen to pursue a somewhat similar quiet, self-reliant life out in the country.
+As I stopped to think about our reasons for leaving the city to break ground on our homestead, I admit, we’ve shared many of the same reasons that resonated in those early monasteries.
 I imagine there are a lot of fellow homesteaders out there who probably think the same way, whether or not they’ve ever thought about the historical parallel.

 In Matthew 5:14-16, Jesus tells his disciples,